 The Piano Roll Editor is the main workspace for composing and editing melodies and harmonies.
-It can be accessed by double-clicking (or through the context menu which you bring up with right click):
+It can be accessed through either the right-click context menu on or double-clicking on:

 a segment in an instrument track, e.g.